mlpce/tosbindl/README.md

   ```

 [^1]: The runtime library may automatically redirect handle 2 to the console to provide stderr, so handle 2 may not be attached to the serial port by default.
+[^2]: Testing of redirection with Crawio was unsuccessful.